Absence of local conserved charges of the Fredkin spin chain and its truncated versions: Absence of 4- or 5-local conserved charges

+The $4$-local charge $XIZY$ has zero coefficient because it cannot form pair with other $4$-local charges as well as charges in Eq. (\ref{5-local_nonzero}) in generating any $6$-local operator.
+The remaining two operators give the relation

-Eqs (\ref{5-5 relation}) and (\ref{5-5 relation 2}) give the solution $q_{XXXYZ}=q_{ZYZXZ}=0$.
-Since the ten charges in Eq. (\ref{5-local_nonzero}) are connected, therefore all have a zero solution from $[Q,H] = 0$.
+Combining this equation with Eq. (\ref{5-5 relation}) gives the solution $q_{XXYXZ}=q_{ZYZXZ}=0$.
+Since the ten charges in Eq. (\ref{5-local_nonzero}) are connected, therefore all have a zero solution.
 Then we can confirm that the Fredkin spin chain has no $5$-local conserved charges.